Rogan responds to Spotify protest, COVID advisories

 “I’m not trying to promote misinformation, I’m not trying to be controversial,” Rogan said.
 “I’ve never tried to do anything with this podcast other than to just talk to people.”

-Rogan additionally welcomed the idea of adding advisories before podcasts related to COVID-19.
+Rogan welcomed the idea of adding advisories before podcasts related to COVID-19.

 “Sure, have that on there.
 I’m very happy with that,” he said.